Thurnscoe Rifle Club was founded in 1940 as a training range for the Home Guard. There have been quite a few changes over the years!

 The locks are changed at the end of each club year.

 The range is situated behind Highgate Dog Track on

 The club encourages competition shooting and operates various postal competitions throughout the year.
-The club caters for various shooting disciplines including prone target, benchrest, standing precision and speed steel plates.
+The club caters for various shooting disciplines including prone, target and benchrest.
 Advice on most aspects of shooting is available and basic tuition can also be given.